 What Are Your Strengths and Weaknesses?
 Answering the Question for Job Interviews

+Are you preparing for your next job interview?
+For many people, this is the scariest stage of the job-hunting process.
+You've already passed the initial application, but you're now faced with presenting your personality to your potential employer.
 There are many interview questions that you should prepare for.
 You know that the employer will ask for your experience, why you're a good fit for the job, your ideal salary, and how well you handle different kinds of relevant problems for the career, but there's one question that every potential new hire dreads.

+What are your strengths and weaknesses?
+This question feels like a trap.
+How do you answer this without sounding overconfident, cliche, or incompetent?
 We're here to offer some advice.
 Keep reading to learn a few ways to prepare for this question, what you should do and avoid.

 First: Is This a Trap?

+While it seems this way, your potential employer isn't trying to trap you with this question.
+After all, they don't want to waste their own time.
+So why do they ask?
+What are they looking for?
+This depends on the employer, but often, they ask because that's "what you do", and they're following a standard interview procedure.
 If they've put more thought into it, they may want to know how you think and how much tact you can use in a conversation.
 Tact and quick thinking are crucial when it comes to interacting with customers and other employees.

 Finally, they may be curious.
 While this question is often considered a "gotcha" question, the answers still matter on some level, and they want to know if your strengths and weaknesses make you a good fit for the company.